- A common myth about cats

 It might seem like the cat has killed her young ones when it is just too painful for her to let them suckle and keep them nourished.

-There are times during the year when it’s hard for the animals to survive.
+Specific times during the year become challenging for the animals to survive.

-Usually, winters are marked as a challenging season for animals.
-Most of them hibernate while others wander around in search of food.
+Usually, winters are a tough season for animals.
+Most of them hibernate, while others wander around in search of food.

 Or the other way around, such felines die themselves out of malnutrition, lack of care, and weather extremities.